pingcap/docs/tikv-configuration-file.md

 >
 > This feature is experimental.
 It is not recommended that you use it in the production environment.
 This feature might be changed or removed without prior notice.
 If you find a bug, you can report an [issue](https://github.com/pingcap/tidb/issues) on GitHub.

-+ Specifies the total memory limit of `memtable` for all RocksDB instances in a single TiKV.
-Zero stands for no limit.
++ Specifies the total memory limit of `memtable` for all RocksDB instances in a single TiKV. `0` means no limit.
++ Default value:

+    + When `storage.engine="raft-kv"`, the default value is `0`, which means no limit.
-+ Default value: Zero when `storage.engine="raft-kv"`, 20% of the size of total system memory when `storage.engine="partitioned-raft-kv"`
+    + When `storage.engine="partitioned-raft-kv"`, the default value is 20% of the size of total system memory.

 + Unit: KiB|MiB|GiB

 ## rocksdb.titan